-- 1. Matters pertaining to the independent auditors: - appoint them and oversee their work; - review at least annually their statement regarding their internal quality-control procedures and their relationship with the Company; - maintain a dialogue with respect to their independence; - pre-approve all auditing and non-auditing services they are to perform; - review annual and quarterly financial statements and filings made with the SEC; and - receive and review communications required from the independent auditors under applicable rules and standards. - 2.
-Review the planned activities and results of the internal auditors and any changes in the internal audit charter.

-- 3. Prepare the Audit Committee report required for the annual proxy statement. - 4.
-Matters pertaining to controls: - review financial risk and associated internal controls; - review procedures with respect to significant accounting policies and the adequacy of financial controls; - discuss with management earnings releases and any information provided to analysts and rating agencies; - develop and monitor a Corporate Compliance program, including a Code of Conduct and Ethics, decide on requested changes to or waivers of such program and code, and establish procedures for confidential treatment of complaints concerning accounting, internal controls or auditing matters; and
+- Matters pertaining to the independent auditors: - appoint them and oversee their work; - review at least annually their statement regarding their internal quality-control procedures and their relationship with the Company; - maintain a dialogue with respect to their independence; - pre-approve all auditing and non-auditing services they are to perform; - review annual and quarterly financial statements and filings made with the SEC; and - receive and review communications required from the independent auditors under applicable rules and standards. - 2.
+Review the planned activities and results of the internal auditors and any changes in the internal audit charter. - Prepare the Audit Committee report required for the annual proxy statement. - 4.
+Matters pertaining to controls: - review financial risk and associated internal controls; - review procedures with respect to significant accounting policies and the adequacy of financial controls; - discuss with management, as appropriate, earnings releases and any information provided to analysts and rating agencies; - develop and monitor a Corporate Compliance program, including a Code of Conduct and Ethics, decide on requested changes to or waivers of such program and code relating to officers and directors, and establish procedures for confidential treatment of complaints concerning accounting, internal controls or auditing matters; and - obtain and review at least quarterly a statement from the CEO, CFO and Disclosure Committee disclosing any significant deficiencies in internal controls and any fraud that involves management or other employees with significant roles in internal controls. - 5.
+Other matters: annually review and reassess the adequacy of its charter and the Committee's performance and recommend any proposed changes to the Board of Directors.